Protect the world’s peace. Donate to support Ukraine

 5. Implement more physical activities

-Make sure kids spend plenty of time in fresh air.
+Make sure kids spend plenty of time in the fresh air.
 Active games and activities (running, cycling, football) are helpful for physical and child development and enhance concentration.
 According to the American Psychological Association (APA), spending time in nature can positively impact physical and mental health.

 Walking and outdoor activities work incredibly well for kids, whose boundless energy, growing bodies, and minds hungry for new information naturally thrive.
 That's why children need plenty of space and opportunities to move.